HrxSrv/Bilingual/TestFileTocheckprecommit.en.md

-This is to check if the added precommit function in the tranlsate-md.yaml is working or not  .
+This is to check if the added precommit function in the tranlsate-md.yaml is test working or not  .